mabeerkhan/Data-Science-Professional-Certificate/README.md

 # Data-Science-Professional-Certificate
 Data Science Professional Certificate Course Assignments &amp; Material

-The program consists of 10 online courses that provide latest job-ready tools and skills, including open source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modeling, and machine learning algorithms.
+The program consists of 10 online courses that provide the latest job-ready tools and skills, including open-source tools and libraries, Python, databases, SQL, data visualization, data analysis, statistical analysis, predictive modelling, and machine learning algorithms.

 This program is ACE® recommended—when completed, earn up to 12 college credits.